 Located in the Setnor Academic Building, The Clinical Skills Center includes 22 exam rooms, closed-circuit monitoring, and state-of-the-art medical equipment.
 In this space students shape their "bedside manner" and clinical skills.

-In the Clinical Skills Center, students practice taking medical histories and performing exams on "standardized patients" or actors role-playing as patients.
-The meeting between physician and patient takes place just as it does in the doctor's office.
+In the Clinical Skills Center, students practice taking medical histories and performing exams on standardized patients (SP).
 An instructor can watch the exchange between patient and physician from a nearby video monitor room.
 Later, the student and instructor can view the video and discuss ways to improve exam skills and communication with the patient.

 How the Clinical Skills Center Works

-The ring of 22 Exam Rooms in the Clinical Skills Center are fully equipped.
+There are 22 Clinical Exam Rooms in the Clinical Skills Center, each room is fully equipped.
 In each room is a computer station for Standardized Patients to complete checklists and write feedback from a patient perspective.

 Standardized Patients enter and exit the Exam Rooms into the central Standardized Patient Staging Area, so they can prepare for exams and switch between rooms without being seen by the students.
 This area also provides space to conduct extensive Standardized Patient training.
-On average, a Standardized Patient will go through 4-10 hours of training per case, depending on the complexity of the case.
+On average, a Standardized Patient will complete hours of training per case, depending on the complexity of the case.

 All 22 exam rooms--each equipped with 2 ceiling-mounted video cameras and microphones--can be observed from the Master Control Room.
 Here, Standardized Patient Program staff can monitor individual rooms, announce time reminders, control the start of video recording, and chart the students' progress through their encounters.